CaitlinEverett/BC-12_Bamazon/readme.md

 ## Demo

-The only module complete so far is for the customer.
+This is a CLI program that simulates interaction with the database of a big retailer.

 ![Customer Demo Gif (not working so far))](Images/customer.gif)
 ![Cute Cat Gif](https://media.giphy.com/media/vFKqnCdLPNOKc/giphy.gif)